About the Financial Aid Award Process

 - Military Status Confirmation

-Eastern notifies you of your eligibility in the form of an award letter.
-New students will receive a paper copy along with an Award Letter Guide in the mail and an Electronic Award Letter.
-Continuing students will receive an Electronic Award Letter.
+Eastern notifies you of your eligibility in the form of a Financial Aid Package.
+New students will receive their first Financial Aid Package via a mailed paper copy; any further Financial Aid Packages will be sent via email notification.
+Continuing students will receive an email notification.
 We determine your financial aid eligibility using the Cost of Attendance (COA), the Estimated Family Contribution (EFC), and your Financial Need.